 Scottish Highlands: Day 1

-09:00 Arrive into Inverness: on the Caledonian Sleeper and hop into a taxi outside the train station to pick up your hire car.
+09:00 Arrive in Inverness: on the Caledonian Sleeper and hop into a taxi outside the train station to pick up your hire car.

 10:00 Drive to Rothiemurchus: this drive will take you about 45-minutes and you’ll end up smack bang within the UK’s largest National Park, The Cairngorms.